News

 Not all dentists have the facilities to take all types of X‑rays.
 If you require a specialist x‑ray prior to treatment you may need to be referred to an alternative surgery.
 This will ensure that you receive the highest possible quality of care.

-The main advantage of using digital imaging plates is that you, the Patient receives’ a much lower dose of radiation as the plates are extremely sensitive.
+The main advantage of using digital imaging plates is that the patient receives a much lower dose of radiation, as the plates are extremely sensitive.
 The result is instant and can be seen immediately on our monitor in the surgery.
 This will make discussions about our findings much better as the image is much larger and easier to view than our original x‑rays.

-You should inform the dentist if you know or believe that you may be pregnant prior to any treatment.
+Despite the low risk from radiation, we would still avoid using X‑rays while you are pregnant.
+For this reason, it’s essential to let the dentist know if you believe that you may be pregnant prior to any treatment.
 They will not take x‑rays until after the baby is born, unless they have no other alternatives.

-If you need more information or would like to discuss how dental x‑rays are used during your dental treatment call Leigh Dental Centre, today on 01702 472929 and book a consultation today.
+If you need more information or would like to discuss how dental X‑rays are used during your dental treatment call Leigh Dental Centre, today on 01702 472929 and book a consultation today.
+We can guide you through the process so that you feel more confident in getting an X‑ray with us.